iconify/iconify/README.md

 For more information visit [https://iconify.design/](https://iconify.design/).

-## Iconify version 1

-If you are looking for Iconify version 1, check out https://github.com/iconify/iconify/tree/iconify1

-This repository contains the new version, completely rewritten using modern development process.

-## Iconify monorepo
+## Iconify parts

+There are several parts of project, some are in this repository, some are in other repositories.

+What is included in this repository?

+-   Directory `monorepo` contains script that manages this repository.
+See below.
+-   Directory `packages` contains main reusable packages: types, utilities, reusable functions used by various components.
-This repository is a big monorepo that contains several icon components for various frameworks and several packages that are reused by all those components.
+-   Directory `iconify-icon` contains `iconify-icon` web component that renders icons.
+It also contains wrappers for various frameworks that cannot handle web components.
+-   Directory `components` contains older version of icon components that are native to various frameworks, which do not use web component.

+Other repositories you might want to look at:

+-   Data for all icons is available in [`iconify/icon-sets`](https://github.com/iconify/icon-sets) repository.
+-   Tools for parsing icons and generating icon sets are available in [`iconify/tools`](https://github.com/iconify/tools) repository.

 ## Iconify icon components

+Main packages in this repository are various icon components.

+Why are those icon components needed?
 Iconify icon components are not just yet another set of icon components.
 Unlike other icon components, Iconify icon components do not include icon data.
-They load icon data on demand from Iconify API.
+Instead, icon data is loaded on demand from Iconify API.

-Iconify API provides data for over 100,000 icons!
+Iconify API provides data for over 100,000 open source icons!
 API is hosted on publicly available servers, spread out geographically to make sure visitors from all over the world have the fastest possible connection with redundancies in place to make sure it is always online.

 #### Why is API needed?